smian1/Whisper-Voice-Transcription/README.md

 ## API Key Configuration
 Place your OpenAI API key in a file named openai_api_key.txt in the same directory as the script.

-## Contributing
-   Contributions to this project are welcome!
-Please feel free to fork the repository, make improvements, and submit pull requests.

-## License
-This project is licensed under the MIT License - see the LICENSE file for details.

-## Acknowledgments
-- OpenAI for providing the powerful transcription API.

 ## Running in a Virtual Environment (Optional)
 Using a virtual environment is recommended as it keeps dependencies required by different projects separate.
 Here's how you can set up and use a virtual environment for this script: